ch3cook-fdu/Vote2Cap-DETR/README.md

 ## Training and Evaluation

-Though we provide training scripts from scratch, you can also use the pretrained parameters as provided under the `pretrained` folder.
+Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `pretrained` folder and skip certain steps.

+### Training for Detection [optional]

 To train the Vote2Cap-DETR's detection branch for point cloud input without additional 2D features (aka [xyz + rgb + normal + height])